chengcli/canoe/README-fork.md

-The [canoe repository](https://github.com/chengcli/canoe) is public by default and Github does not allow the creation of private forks for public repositories.
+The [canoe](https://github.com/chengcli/canoe) repository is public by default but Github does not allow the creation of private forks for public repositories.

-We recommend a public fork of canoe to create your own features.
-However, sometime a private fork is necessary.
+Thus, we recommend a public fork of [canoe](https://github.com/chengcli/canoe) to create your own features.
+However, we understand that sometime a private fork is necessary.

-The correct way of creating a private frok by duplicating the repo is documented [here](https://help.github.com/articles/duplicating-a-repository/).
+The correct way of creating a private frok from a public repo is by duplicating the repo, which is formally documented [here](https://help.github.com/articles/duplicating-a-repository/) by Github.

-For the canoe repo the commands are:
+For the [canoe](https://github.com/chengcli/canoe) repo, the specific commands are:

- 1. Create a bare clone of the repository.
+ 1. Create a bare clone of [canoe](https://github.com/chengcli/canoe).
-    (This is temporary and will be removed so just do it wherever.)
+    (This is temporary and will be removed so just do it wherever)
     ```bash
     git clone --bare https://github.com/chengcli/canoe.git
     ```

- 2. [Create a new private repository on Github](https://help.github.com/articles/creating-a-new-repository/) and name it `canoe-dev` (or anything else you would like to have).
+ 2. [Create a new private repository on Github](https://help.github.com/articles/creating-a-new-repository/) and name it `canoe-dev`, or anything else you would like to have.

  3. Pull in the repository's Git Large File Storage objects.
     ```bash